Cheapest Health Insurance: A Complete Guide in 2025 (Save With These 10 Companies!)

 Secured with SHA-256 Encryption

-Lowest Cost Health Insurance by State
+Most Affordable Health Insurance Costs by State

 While the average individual pays about $456 a month for health insurance, the state you live in significantly affects your rates.
 For example, West Virginia and Wyoming residents typically pay more than $500 a month for their insurance.
 On the other end, Alabamans and Minnesotans often pay less than $300.